xuyifan-0731/Android-Lab-dev/README.md

-# Android United: Developing and Evaluating Android Agents in A Reproducible Environment
+# Android Lab: Developing and Evaluating Android Agents in A Reproducible Environment

 Chinese version of this README is available [here](README_CN.md).